MJewel-projects/Code-Runners/README.md

 This project involves data exploration, cleaning, analysis, and visualization using the Credit Card Customer dataset.
 It aims to understand customer churn behavior, identify key factors influencing churn, and extract insights that can inform customer retention strategies and improve business decision-making.

+## Mapping business goals to the Data Visualisations

+The first visualization uses a pie chart to represent customer attrition rates, providing a clear overview of the problem's scale.
+This helps the business assess whether allocating resources to address attrition is a worthwhile investment

+The second visualization is a histogram displaying the age distribution alongside churn rates, enabling the bank to evaluate if specific age groups should be prioritized in future marketing strategies

+The third chart is a stacked bar graph that compares attrition rates by gender.
+This insight can guide the bank in refining its marketing efforts toward either male or female customers, depending on observed trends

 ## Dataset Content

 This project uses the Credit Card Customer Churn dataset from Kaggle: